 By early 1996 Lo Scoglietto was on the market, much against Hjördis’ wishes.
 “We’re selling Dad’s house which is in a unique spot with its own waterfront,” David Jr told the Daily Mail.

-An April 1996 sale was mentioned but somehow must have fallen through.
-Graham Lord wrote that Hjördis tried to obstruct progress.
-By 1997 the house was back on the market, and being advertised internationally.
+An April 1996 sale was mentioned but must have fallen through.
+Graham Lord wrote that Hjördis tried to obstruct progress, but by 1997 the house was back on the market, and being advertised internationally.

-The trustees bought her a “more manageable” house in the area – “the only house on Cap Ferrat without a view of the ocean,” David Jr later told Graham Lord with a chuckle.
+The trustees found Hjördis a “more manageable” house in the area – “the only house on Cap Ferrat without a view of the ocean,” David Jr later told Graham Lord with a chuckle.

 “It was a distressing end to her life,” Fiona Owen says.
 “She took us to see her new house in the making but her heart wasn’t in it.”
 Hjördis died before she had to move.